GisaKaze/GisaKaze/README.md

 <!-- Talking about you -->
 **About Me:**

+- Tech enthusiast 💯
+- UI & UX Designer 🔖
+- Dynamic web developer 💻
 - I’m currently a student at Rwanda Coding Academy.
-- I’m looking to collaborate on anything!
-- Ask me about anything, I am happy to help.
-- How to reach me: __manzimike378@gmail.com__
+- Reach me out via email __fredson.coder@gmail.com__

+**I am also available on social platforms

+- Twitter: __@GisaKaze

+Know more about me: https://fredson.netlify.app/
 ---

 **Languages and Tools:**